Team-1280-Training/Unit-2/README.md

 ### Order of Operations
 Certain operators are evaluated first in an expression.
 Operators with higher **precedence** are evaluated first.

+Unary operators all have higher precedence than all binary operators.

 Within arithmetic, PE\[MD\]\[AS\] applies to the order of operations. \
 String concatenation is considered the same as addition.
 When using it, check the order of evaluation closely.